Skip to content

 db.zipcodes.insert({id:01001,city:'AGAWAM', loc:[-72.622,42.070],pop:15338, state:'MA'});

-We can then query this table in AMI:
+Then query this table in AMI:

 CREATE TABLE zips AS USE EXECUTE SELECT (String)_id,(String)city,(String)loc,(Integer)pop,(String)state FROM zipcodes WHERE ${WHERE};

-Collections with Nested Columns
+Collections with Nested Fields

 db.createCollection("myAccounts");